Lebanon Country Commercial Guide

 Last published date:

-According to Lebanese Customs statistics, U.S. apparel and footwear exports to Lebanon reached $9 million in 2022, compared to $5 million in 2021, constituting around 1.5 percent of total apparel imports to Lebanon.
-Market experts estimate local production to be around 10 percent of the market.
+According to Lebanese Customs statistics, U.S. apparel and footwear exports to Lebanon reached $9 million in 2024, down from $12 million in 2023.
+These exports accounted for approximately 1.4 percent of total apparel imports to Lebanon.
+Meanwhile, local production is estimated to comprise10% of the market, according to industry experts.

-A range of U.S. brands are still available in the Lebanese market, including Levi’s, GAP, Michael Kors, Marc Jacobs, Nautica, Nike, Polo Ralph Lauren, Rock and Republic, 7 for All Mankind, Steve Madden, Tommy Hilfiger, Tory Burch, True Religion and Under Armour.
+A range of U.S. brands continue to maintain a presence in the Lebanese market, including Levi’s, Michael Kors, Marc Jacobs, Nautica, Nike, Polo Ralph Lauren, Rock and Republic, 7 for All Mankind, Steve Madden, Tommy Hilfiger, Tory Burch, True Religion and Under Armour.
+Additionally, Alo Yoga brand, entered the Lebanese market in March 2025, further diversifying the retail landscape.

 Table 1: Apparel Chart